Awareness and understanding of your emotions help to take control of your happiness

 Fear – fear helps to detect danger and avoid it.
 Fear helps to get the body to respond in the right way: adrenaline kicks in and the body is ready for a flight or fight response.
 Fear can be immediate – like jumping away from an approaching car, or lingering – like having a sense of unease around somebody, which makes you alert and tentative.

 Anger – anger is the emotion of action.
 In certain studies, anger is called a secondary emotion as it is often the reaction to pain, hurt, rejection or frustration.
 Angry people usually are very active in expressing themselves and anger can be a great motivator to sort things out.

 Emotional, but not knowing what is going on?
-Why not book a FREE call with me and get clarity about your emotions and how to deal with them.
+Why not book a FREE Coaching Call with me and get clarity about your emotions and how to deal with them.